Business succession planning in 6 steps

 6. Personnel: Consider key employees who will help power the company’s future.

 If you care about the success of the business after you leave—which often is the case, especially in a sale to family—then retaining key employees is a crucial step.
 You don’t want to leave the new owner with a management team or staff riddled by departures.

-A cash bonus or other pay incentive linked to a required service period or specific date following the sale could help ensure a smooth transition.
+An employee stock ownership plan (ESOP) or pay incentives linked to a required service period or specific date following the sale could help ensure a smooth transition.
 And life insurance for the business owner could help protect those promises made to key employees.

-Jason already has been thinking about his key employees, foreseeing his own eventual succession plan.
-He becomes owner assuming that he has at most a 20-year “shelf life” as CEO.
+Jason already thinks about his own key employees, foreseeing his eventual succession plan.
+He assumes he has at most a 20-year “shelf life” as CEO.

 “The second I become complacent, I’m going to find someone to get it away from me,” he says.